Creating Trustworthy AI: A summary of our white paper

 Mozilla’s theory of change focuses on AI in consumer technology: internet products and services aimed at a wide audience.
 This includes products and services from social platforms, apps, and search engines, to e-commerce and ride sharing technologies, to smart home devices, and loan algorithms used by banks.

 AI has immense potential to improve our quality of life, but integrating complex computation into the platforms and products we use everyday could compromise our security, safety, and privacy.
 Unless critical steps are taken to make these systems more trustworthy, the development of AI runs the risk of deepening existing power inequalities.

 Key challenges include:

 - Monopoly and centralization: Only a handful of tech giants have the resources to build AI, stifling innovation and competition.

 - Data privacy and governance: To develop complex AI systems, vast amounts of data is needed.
 Many AI systems are currently developed through the invasive techniques to collect people’s personal data.

-- Bias and discrimination: AI relies on computational methods, models, data, and frameworks that reflect existing bias, often resulting in biased or discriminatory outcomes.
-The methodologies used by developers reinforce systemic bias.
+- Bias and discrimination: AI relies on computational models, data, and frameworks that reflect existing bias, often resulting in biased or discriminatory outcomes, with outsized impact on marginalized communities.

 - Accountability and transparency: There are a number of reasons why an AI system might be opaque – sometimes it’s inherent to the kind of machine learning system, and other times it’s due to intentional corporate secrecy.
 Regardless, many companies don’t provide any transparency into how their AI systems work, impairing mechanisms for accountability and third party validation.